kaanuzunpinar/drawing-app/README.md

 For demo site: https://drawingimg-app.herokuapp.com/ This is an online Image-Drawing App.
-You can complete images with draw lines and save their edited versions.
+You can complete the images with the lines and save their edited versions.

 # ImageDraw